Posted November 16, 2020

 Making a Reservation

 - Each week, a new reservation will be required.
-To make your reservation, please visit our website or Facebook page for the proper week’s link.
-The link for the Sunday, July 26th in person worship service at 9:30 am is below.
+To make your reservation, please return to this web page for the proper week’s link.

 - Once you complete your reservation, you will receive a “ticket.”
 You should keep a copy of this “ticket” on your phone to show upon entrance to the church building.
 Your name will be checked off as you enter.
 Ushers/greeters at the entrance will have a roster of those who have made reservations and can validate names upon entry.